A special family antique heirloom repurposed into an elegant sideboard and buffet table. One-of-a-kind, designed with love and remembrance.

-Well, my husband jumped the gun and thought I wanted this table brought down to coffee table height, for some unknown reason so he cut the legs right down.
+Well, my husband jumped the gun and thought I wanted this table brought down to coffee table height, so he cut the legs right down for some unknown reason.
 Oh my gosh, what a disaster…

 I was simply thinking of cutting the legs down where we had originally cut them taking the table down only a few inches for more of a card table height.

 So we had to glue and dowel the legs back onto the stubs, which meant that the table would need to now stay at its original height.

 So for now, I’m waiting on a couple of new chairs to arrive and I can’t wait to share this breakfast nook with you once I have it all put together.

 I’m so glad you dropped by, and if you are new to my blog, welcome!
 I hope you enjoyed your visit with us here today at our Home in Vermont.